tealtwo/teallvbs-chat/README.md

     <tr>
       <td align="center">
         <h3>⚡ We're in Alpha!</h3>
-        <p>Teal Lvbs Chat is currently in <strong>active alpha development</strong>.
+        <p>Velyra Chat is currently in <strong>active alpha development</strong>.
 We're pushing updates daily to bring you the most secure and feature-rich chat experience.</p>
         <p><strong>Expect frequent updates, new features, and continuous improvements!</strong></p>
       </td>
     </tr>
   </table>
 </div>

-## 🌟 What is Teal Lvbs Chat?
+## 🌟 What is Velyra Chat?

-Teal Lvbs Chat represents the next evolution in secure communication platforms.
+Velyra Chat represents the next evolution in secure communication platforms.
 Built from the ground up with privacy and security at its core, it combines the familiar Discord-like interface with uncompromising end-to-end encryption.
 Whether you're collaborating with your team, chatting with friends, or building communities, your conversations remain truly private.

 ## ✨ Features